rcooper102/eval-matrix/README.md

 - Yes, the code is `linty` in places.
 I will fix it later, maybe.
 - Refreshing the page wipes out the current test.
 (Though it can be restored from localStorage, see above)
 - There is certainly a ton more than can be done to improve on this.
 If we were to add a backend we could track change over time and compare candidates.
 Consider this a `draft`.
+- Its built in React because I felt like it.
+- I bet you didn't read this far, if you did, do a happy dance.